Elmifarah1/Farah-Travels/README.md

 # Farah Travels

-Farah Travels is a comprehensive travel management app that allows users to seamlessly organize and manage their travel plans.
+#### Farah Travels is a comprehensive travel management app that allows users to seamlessly organise and manage their travel plans.
 With this app, you can:

 - Create and Manage Trips: Easily plan your trips by adding destinations, travel dates, the number of people traveling, departure airport, and other details.
 - Receive Notifications: Get timely updates and notifications about your travel plans, helping you stay informed.